tvvocold/fictious/README.md

 Custom, hand-written user authentication and session management, utilizing BCrypt for secure password storage.
 Facebook login with OAuth.

 ### Javascript
 Extensive JavaScript manages posts, scanning content for paragraph tags and assigns each paragraph a unique, randomly generated hex-code upon submission.
 On the post show page, the comments and comment form are associated with this unique identifier, and are revealed when the user clicks the comment-reveal ("+") button.
-Additionally, these hex-IDs maintain comment associations even after the post has been edited, where they would, otherwise, be lost.
+Additionally, these hex-IDs maintain comment associations even after the post has been edited, where they would otherwise be lost.

 Nav and comment reveal animations are handled by custom JavaScript and CSS.